October 31, 2004

 On the mainland, you can explore Belize Mayan ruins and take a boat up the Monkey River from a base in the sleepy fishing village of Placencia, which is also a day-trip diving center.

 Diving: Slick Rock Adventures and Long Caye Dive Shop, (800) 390-5715 and www.slickrock.com, are right on Long Caye and personalize trips to divers' skill levels.
 Free diving is also available.
-For further information on this eco tour or more information on Mayan resorts, visit their website.
+For further information on this eco tour, visit their website.